-- Repeated infusions with group rotation: now those who received a placebo are treated with stem cells, and vice versa (the patients themselves do not know what treatment they are receiving).
+- Repeated infusions with group rotation: now placebo recipients are treated with stem cells, and vice versa (patients themselves do not know what treatment they are receiving).

-The researchers themselves noted that the treatment method is safe.
-However, to evaluate its effectiveness, they need further research involving more patients.
+The researchers themselves noted that the treatment is safe.
+However, in order to evaluate its effectiveness, they need further studies with more patients.

-The parents of children who participated in this clinical trial noted clear improvements.
+Parents of children in this clinical study reported clear improvements.
 Jennifer Lundberg, the mother of a boy named Hayden, said she was impressed with the results.
-In her opinion, they can in no way be a mere coincidence, the result of the natural development of the brain.
-The fact is that Jennifer has already spent more than 4 years using standard treatment methods.
-They managed to achieve certain results, but after using stem cells they were much better.
+In her opinion, they can in no way be a simple coincidence, the result of the natural development of the brain.
+The fact is that Jennifer has been using standard methods of treatment for over 4 years.
+They managed to achieve certain results, but after using stem cells, they became much better.
 And they were achieved much faster!
-Hayden's mother claims that she noticed positive changes in the behavior of her son 2 weeks after the end of the course of intravenous infusion of stem cells.
+Hayden's mother claims that she noticed positive changes in her son's behavior 2 weeks after the end of the course of intravenous infusion of stem cells.

 Shandong Jiaotong Hospital Study

-Another study on the use of stem cells in autism has been conducted in China.
-It involved 37 children at the age of 3-12 years.
-The study involved the use of donor cells:
+Another study on the use of stem cells in autism was conducted in China.
+It was attended by 37 children aged 3 to 12 years.
+The study used donor cells:

 - Cord blood